browserbase/pychangeset/README.md

 ### 2. Automated Release Process

-To get the most value out of `changeset`, use the GitHub workflows in (`.github/workflows`)
+To get the most out of pychangeset, add these workflows to your repository:

-When you merge to your main branch, GitHub Actions will:
-1. Create or update a Release PR with:
-   - Updated CHANGELOG.md files
-   - Bumped version numbers
-   - Consolidated PR description
-2. When the Release PR is merged:
-   - Publish packages to PyPI
-   - Create git tags
-   - Create GitHub releases

-## GitHub Actions Setup

-Add these workflows to your repository:

 ### `.github/workflows/changesets.yml`